 Good design makes it easy for people to donate.
 User interface research and website user experience is an area of design thinking that anticipates how we process information and interact with media.
 Systems like auto-filling credit card details and offering simple “click here to add a $2 donation” cuts out precious seconds of contemplation where distraction can derail a potential moment of giving.

-In the age of the smartphone and social media where we’re constantly buffeted by an overwhelming torrent of information, time is of the essence, so it’s in your best interests to streamline the process and make it fast and easy to make a contribution.
-These are all considerations that go into establishing the layout, functionality, hierarchy of information flow and structure of a website or other giving platform or campaign.
+In the age of the smartphone and social media, where an overwhelming torrent of information constantly buffets us, time is of the essence.
+So, it’s in your best interests to streamline the process and make it fast and easy to make a contribution.
+These are all considerations that establish the layout, functionality, hierarchy of information flow, and structure of a digital platform or campaign.

 Beyond its visual medium, design strategy is a creative problem-solving method that incorporates systems technology, consumer psychology and behavioural patterns to communicate and engage with a much larger audience.

 If you had been hesitant to invest in your design strategy, let this be your call to action.

 In an increasingly competitive market with not for profits jostling for attention, recognition, and funding, it’s hard to make even the most worthy of causes stand out in the mass of organisations rewriting the inequalities of modern living.
 To give your cause the recognition it deserves, branding and digital design strategy is a crucial investment that will return bottom-line value to your charity and ultimately further your cause.

 Design is not just a logo; it’s how you connect, how you motivate, engage and enable people to care about something that really matters.
 “Good design is good business”, yes, but a good cause with good design makes for a better world.